Tekcoder/OC_P7/readme.md

 ## STEP 3: INTEGRATION WITH GOOGLE PLACES API

 	9. Find an API to retrieve restaurants and reviews!
-Use it to display additional restaurants and reviews on your map so you don't have to use only your JSON file.
+Use it to display additional restaurants and reviews on your map so you don't have to use only your JSON file. [done]

 ## HOW TO RUN MY APP :